cilium/cilium/Documentation/helm-values.rst

      - Enable BPF clock source probing for more efficient tick retrieval.
      - bool
      - ``false``
+   * - bpf.ctAnyMax
+     - Configure the maximum number of entries for the non-TCP connection tracking table.
+     - int
+     - ``262144``
+   * - bpf.ctTcpMax
+     - Configure the maximum number of entries in the TCP connection tracking table.
+     - int
+     - ``524288``
    * - bpf.hostBoot
      - Configure the path to the host boot directory
      - string